willkopec/FetchExerciseApp/README.md

 # FetchExerciseApp
 A Mobile Development exercise from Fetch.
 This application was written in Java/Android Studio.
+This application is compatible for all android device screen sizes.

 ## How to run: